Tools4everBV/HelloID-Conn-Prov-Target-NokiLock-Employees/README.md

 $response = Invoke-RestMethod @splatParams -Verbose:$false
 ```

+### Offboarding - Access
+When an user account is blocked by the _disable_ lifecycle action, it will also block the current cardAssignments so the access is blocked.

+### Offboarding - Account
+When an user account is blocked by the _delete_ lifecycle action, it will also detach all the current cardAssignments so the account will be deleted.

 ### Reboarding
+When an user account is enabled bt the _enable_ lifecycle action, it will also unblock the current cardAssingments.

-If a user account is removed using the _delete_ lifecycle action, it will be permanently deleted from _NokiLock_.
-As a result, a reboard will always result in a new account.
+If an reboarding is triggered after a _delete_ lifecylce action, it wil considered a create and will result in a new user account.

 > [!NOTE]
 > Even after the user account has been deleted, the associated _`cardID`_ will remain present within _NokiLock_.
 Keep in mind that its value is the 'externalId'.